alicemirror/drawingmachine/README.md

-# A Modular Drawing System for Machine Art Drawing
+# A Modular Drawing Kit for Machine Art Drawing
-## An Hypocycloid drawing machine that can be controled by a microcontroller.
-BBC micro:bit version
+## An Hypocycloid drawing machine controled by a BBC micro:bit
 ![The machine](images/cover.jpg)

+## JS Source
+The source file for the BBC micro:bit is the Javascript version of the makecode it was originally written.
+To run this project you should import the Kitronik all-in-one robotic board library from the makecode on the micro:bit site here.

+The same program can work as well without he board and in this case no library should be imported, but some changes to the motor control functions should be added.

+## Drawing and Rendering Stuff
+The folders STL and SVG contains the files needed for 3D print and laser-cut the moving parts.
+As well, if you plan to use a different motor for the wheels, the motor support should be redesigned.
+The laser-cut parts can also be printed on carboard and cut bu hand.